rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ git commit -a
 ```

+This should fire up your editor to write a commit message.
+When you have
+finished, save and close to continue.

-At this point, your editor should be fired up and you can write a message for this commit.
-Well formatted and descriptive commit messages are extremely helpful for the others, especially when figuring out why given change was made, so please take the time to write it.
+A well-formatted and descriptive commit message is very helpful to others for
+understanding why the change was made, so please take the time to write it.

-Good commit message should be formatted according to the following example:
+A good commit message looks like this:

 ```
 Short summary (ideally 50 characters or less)

 More detailed description, if necessary.
 It should be wrapped to 72 characters.
-Try to be as descriptive as you can; even if you think that the commit content is obvious, it may not be obvious to others.
-Add any description that is already present in relevant issues - it should not be necessary to visit a webpage to check the history.
+Try to be as descriptive as you can.
+Even if you think that the commit content is obvious, it may not be obvious to others.
+Add any description that is already present in the relevant issues; it should not be necessary to visit a webpage to check the history.

 The description section can have multiple paragraphs.

 Code examples can be embedded by indenting them with 4 spaces:

     class ArticlesController
       def index